Learn more about the active wildfires in the areas surrounding Lincoln City.

 High winds, along with hot, dry conditions resulted in multiple fires igniting in Lincoln County.
 This has created power outages, road closures, and evacuations.
 The most immediate threat to Lincoln City is the Echo Mountain Fire Complex.

 Regular wildfire updates from Lincoln County are posted on their website.
 You can also sign up for Lincoln Alerts emergency notification system, which issues critical information via phone, text, email, and other channels.

 The Lincoln County Call Center can be reached at by phone at 541-265-0621 and by email at email@example.com.

 Check out Lincoln County's Fire Boundary Map for more details about the fire's location.

-Lincoln City is currently experiencing power disruptions.
-Power has been restored to most of the city, but the status of outages can change at any time.
+Power has been restored to most of the city and the surrounding areas, but the status of outages can change at any time.
 View an Outage Map on Pacific Power's website.

 Evacuation status has downgraded.
 There are no longer areas inside of Lincoln City under evacuation notice.
 View the most current Echo Mountain Fire Complex Evacuation Map.
 There is also an Interactive Evacuation Map, which provides additional detail.

 A Red Cross Service Assistance Center is located at the Lincoln City Community Center (2150 NE Oar Place).
 If you have been displaced or lost your home, the center can help find housing solutions.

 For a list of temporary shelters, visit the Red Cross Oregon website.

 People can take their livestock to the Livestock County Commons at 633 NE 3rd St, Newport.